-TOM Group Limited (stock code: 2383) is listed on the Main Board of the Stock Exchange of Hong Kong.
-A leading Chinese-language media conglomerate in Greater China, TOM Group has diverse business interests in E-commerce, Internet, Publishing, Television & Entertainment, Outdoor Media across markets in Mainland China, Taiwan and Hong Kong.
+TOM GROUP LIMITED (stock code: 2383) is listed on The Main Board of the Stock Exchange of Hong Kong.
+A leading Chinese-language media conglomerate in Greater China, TOM Group has diverse business interests in E-Commerce, Mobile Internet, Publishing, Outdoor Media, Television and Entertainment across markets in Mainland China, Taiwan and Hong Kong.
 In each of the areas it operates, TOM Group has secured market leadership.

 The Group was founded in October 1999 as a joint venture between Hutchison Whampoa, Cheung Kong (Holdings) Limited, and other strategic investors.
-Headquartered in Hong Kong, the Group has regional headquarters in Beijing, Shanghai and Taipei with over 3,000 employees in about 20 cities.
+Headquartered in Hong Kong, the Group has regional headquarters in Beijing, Shanghai and Taipei with about 3,000 employees in about 20 cities.

-E-Commerce
+E-COMMERCE

-Ule (www.ule.com.cn) is a localised e-commerce platform jointly launched by TOM Group and China Post.
-It offers wide selection of quality and authentic products including home goods, food and supplements, personal care, infant and mother care, fashion and electronic goods etc.
+Ule (www.ule.com) is a localised e-commerce platform jointly launched by TOM Group and China Post.
+It offers wide range of quality and authentic products including home goods, food and supplements, personal care, infant and mother care, fashion and electronic goods etc. Ule is a unique open platform for brand owners and retailers, aiming to be a one-stop e-commerce and mobile commerce solution provider to those merchants entering into the fast growing China e-commerce market at affordable cost.